kevinolega/homepage/now.md

 I'm attempting to declutter and [sell all of my possessions on my online store][3].

-A few weeks ago, I bought access to a bunch of books and online courses including copywriting, email marketing, drawing and web design.
+A few months ago, I bought a bunch of books and access to online courses that include copywriting, email marketing, drawing and web design.
 I'm trying to study all the material.

-### english lessons

 My readers kept requesting that I help improve their communication skills so [I now sell English activities and phone coaching](https://callcentertrainingtips.com/6WEL250/).